yireo/yireo-slides/slides/yireo/magento-love-and-hate.md

 ---
 # Magento and Magento Association
-- Announced in 2018 to become
+- Announced in 2018 to become bridge between community & Adobe

 ---
 {state: main middle}